 It will support the identified needs of family support, mental health and substance abuse as requested by other participants of the CHNA that have agreed to take the lead on these areas because they already have programs in place and expertise in these areas.

 – Improve access to comprehensive, quality health care services.
 The goal is to increase the percent of people who visit a doctor in the past twelve months from 62 percent to 65 percent (which is up from 52 percent in 2009).
-The core group has been working together since late 2012, and at the June 2015 CHIP meeting, reenergized and recommitted to increasing access to health care in Platte County.
+The core group has been working together since late 2012, and at the June 2015 CHIP meeting, the group reenergized and recommitted to increasing access to health care in Platte County.
 One of the main goals is to increase access to preventative screenings and quality health care services across Platte County.
 CCH will take the lead exploring and/or implementing the following:

 - Objective: Reduce the death rate from cancer of the uterine/cervix.